How to Build a Startup Unicorn in 2024: Strategies and Insights

 Stage 4: Funding

 Investors are difficult to live with, but much more difficult to live without, and it’s not always clear what extra value they offer to the table beyond their chequebooks.
-Everyone has their own idea of what a good investor looks like, but the top traders and investors, are the ones who make the most money have a plethora of expertise, relationships, and business acumen that is difficult to match, but keep in mind that their entire objective in life is to Exit at a premium.
+Everyone has their idea of what a good investor looks like, but the top traders and investors, are the ones who make the most money and have a plethora of expertise, relationships, and business acumen that is difficult to match, but keep in mind that their entire objective in life is to Exit at a premium.

 Funding, notably operating capital, is the lifeblood of every business, and you must become accustomed to the never-ending stream of rejections; regrettably, the younger you are, the more rejections you will receive.

-The following, is shared by any startup unicorn:
+The following is shared by any startup unicorn:

 1. Their financiers insisted on a revenue-first strategy, with profitability following later.
 2. The founders maintained a clean, professional appearance from the start.